 Listening without acting is theatre.
 Acting without limits is arbitrary.
 Responsibility bridges the two by turning recognition into engagement with teeth — promises you can verify, contest, and revoke.

 Tronto elevates responsibility as the most politically central phase of care.
 She reframes democratic politics itself: not "who gets what, when, and how" (Lasswell) but "who is responsible for caring for what, when, where, and how."
+The shift replaces a distributive frame — who wins the allocation contest — with a relational one: who has made a binding commitment, to whom, and how do we know if they have kept it?

 Why it matters